Closed string deformations in open string field theory II: superstring: Open-closed couplings in open superstring field theory

 The products $M_k^{(\mu)}$ can be alternatively expressed as

 Introducing for $0\leqslant t\leqslant 1$ an interpolation $\Psi(t)$ such that $\Psi(0)=0$, $\Psi(1)=\Psi$, we can therefore recast the deformed action $S^{(\mu)}(\Psi)$ in the coalgebra language as

 As usual, the fact that the products $M_k^{(\mu)}$ satisfy a (weak) $A_\infty$ algebra guarantees gauge symmetry for such an action.
 As in the case of the cubic OSFT (see \cite{Erbin:2020eyc}), it is natural to conjecture that the action $S^{(\mu)}(\Psi)$ based on the new products $M_k^{(\mu)}$ describes open SFT with a marginal closed string background (determined by the on-shell closed-string state $e$) being turned on.
-Note that the new theory contains a tadpole term (given by the 0-string product $e_0$) which has to be removed by shifting the vacuum in order to restore the canonical $A_\infty$ form of the action (without a 0-string product).
-As it was discussed in detail in \cite{Erbin:2020eyc}, the fact that this shift can be obstructed may be partially a manifestation of the background D-brane system being unable to adapt itself to the bulk marginal deformation, as well as of the fact that the bulk deformation itself may not be exactly marginal.
+Note that the new theory contains a tadpole term (given by the 0-string product $e$) which has to be removed by shifting the vacuum in order to restore the canonical $A_\infty$ form of the action (without a 0-string product).
+As it was originally discussed in \cite{Erbin:2020eyc} and \cite{OC-I} in the case of the bosonic string and in the previous sections in the case of the superstring in the large Hilbert space, the fact that this shift can be obstructed may be partially a manifestation of the background D-brane system being unable to adapt to the bulk marginal deformation, as well as of the fact that the bulk deformation itself may not be exactly marginal.

 We will now be interested in the algebraic aspects of integrating out the massive part $\mathcal{R}=(1-P_0)\Psi$ of the dynamical string field $\Psi$, where $P_0$ denotes the projector onto $\text{ker}\,L_0$.
 In practice, this is done by solving the equations of motion for $\mathcal{R}$ in terms of the remaining degrees of freedom $\psi=P_0\Psi$ (obtaining a solution $\mathcal{R}_\mu(\psi)$) and substituting the string field $\Psi_\mu(\psi)\equiv \psi+\mathcal{R}_\mu(\psi)$ back into the microscopic action $S^{(\mu)}(\Psi)$.
 Doing so, we end up with an effective action $\tilde{S}^{(\mu)}(\psi)=S^{(\mu)}(\Psi_{\mu}(\psi))$ for $\psi $.
 The solution $\mathcal{R}_{\mu}(\psi)$ for $\mathcal{R}$ takes the form of a tree-level Feynman diagram expansion in terms of the Siegel-gauge propagator $h = (b_0/L_0)\bar{P}_0$ satisfying the Hodge-Kodaira decomposition